kserve/modelmesh-serving/docs/predictors/run-inference.md

 ## Inference using REST

 > **Note**: The [REST proxy](https://github.com/kserve/rest-proxy) is currently in an alpha state and may still have issues with certain usage scenarios.
+When the use case is more performance or resource intensive, consider disabling the REST proxy (it is enabled by default), and using gRPC instead.
+With the REST proxy enabled, an extra container is deployed in each serving runtime pod which increases resource usage and inference request performance is reduced.
+See [Configuration](../configuration/README.md) for how to disable/enable the REST inferencing endpoint for ModelMesh ServingRuntimes.

 By default, REST requests will go through the `modelmesh-serving` service using port `8008`.